grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Attribute fields

-TraceQL has three different attribute scopes: span attributes, resource attributes, and event attributes.
+TraceQL has four different attribute scopes: span attributes, resource attributes, event attributes, and link attributes.
 By expanding a span in the Grafana UI, you can see both its span attributes (1 in the screenshot) and resource attributes (2 in the screenshot).

 <p align="center"><img src="assets/span-resource-attributes.png" alt="Example of span and resource  attributes." /></p>